 - Always save your files to the PC at regular, brief intervals.
 This not only prevents the loss of important data, but it will also enable you, if necessary, to delete one of your unedited files, if you need to free up some memory. - While working with large files, such as manuscripts or lecture notes, the available memory may not be sufficient for writing the edited file.
-If you are not making changes within the entire document, but only adding text to the end of the large file (e.g., a new chapter, or your notes for the most recent lecture), you can circumvent this problem by creating a new file and writing your continuation there, while keeping the larger file open in read-only mode.
-In this way, all of the information is available to you, and it is more likely that you will be able to save the additional texts.
+If you are not making changes within the entire document, but only adding text to the end of the large file (e.g. a new chapter or your notes for the most recent lecture), you can circumvent this problem by creating a new file and writing your continuation there, while keeping the larger file open in read-only mode.
+In this way, all of the information is available to you and it is more likely that you will be able to save the additional texts.
 At a later time, you can open both files in edit mode and attach the contents of the new file to the larger file by using the appropriate block operations.
-If you find that you cannot save the file after having attached the additional notes, you can transfer both files to the PC, concatenate them there, and then retransmit that file to the Active Star. - The Editor determines while you are working whether there is enough memory left for saving the changes you are entering.
+If you find that you cannot save the file after having attached the additional notes, you can transfer both files to the PC, concatenate them there and then retransmit that file to the Actilino. - The Editor determines while you are working whether there is enough memory left for saving the changes you are entering.
 Should this not be the case, the Editor will notify you.
-If you have opened and edited several files, you can increase available memory by first attempting to save and close smaller files.
+If you have opened and edited several files, you can increase the available memory by first attempting to save and close smaller files.
 If you succeed, you will then be able to also save and close larger files.
 Another possibility is to suspend the Editor in order to delete any files not immediately needed.
 However, the prerequisite for this procedure is that you regularly save your data to the PC.
 Remember that a file cannot be deleted if it is open in the Editor.
-Close the file before suspending the Editor if it is open.
+Close the file before suspending the Editor if it is open. - One of the files needed by the Editor is the "\$clipboard\$" file.
+This file, if it exists, is deleted when the Actilino's power is turned on to provide as much memory as possible for your data, but you can also delete it while working within the Editor.